Medium/medium-sdk-nodejs/README.md

 Questions, comments, bug reports and pull requests are all welcomed, especially those that make the code more idiomatic.

+If you haven't contributed to a Medium project before please head over to the [Open Source Project](https://github.com/Medium/opensource#note-to-external-contributors) and fill out an OCLA (it should be pretty painless).

 License
 -------